jdalt/pop/README.md

 npm run proxy
 ```

 Note: the install script will overwrite the `/etc/resolver/dev` file that pow uses and unload pow.
+You will probably want to rewrite the file `ports.json` with whatever ports you want to proxy to.